310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_2.md

             {% bubble Shinobu smile %}
             Ahaha.
 As you thought, we were all able to climb up the rocks easily.

-            It was a lot of fun, so I also invited Midori-kun and Shinkai-dono to come with us next time, but…
+            It was a lot of fun, so I also invited Midori-kun and Shinkai-dono to come with us next time.
             {% endbubble %}
             {% bubble Shinobu awkward %}
-            Midori-kun wouldn’t look me in the eye after that, and Shinkai-dono went off to soak in water, so I didn’t get a good response from either of them…
+            But… Midori-kun wouldn’t look me in the eye when I asked, and Shinkai-dono went off to soak in water, so I didn’t get a good response from either of them…
 			{% endbubble %}
         </div>
     </div>